CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Network-Troubleshooting/_index.md

 ...
 ```

-The following example validates the path to destination 10.10.10.2 from the source IP address 10.0.0.1 in VRF RED.
+The following example validates the path to destination 10.10.10.2 from the source IP address 10.0.0.1 in the management VRF.

 ```
-cumulus@switch:~$ nv action traceroute system 10.10.10.2 source 10.10.10.1 vrf RED Action executing ...
+cumulus@switch:~$ nv action traceroute system 10.10.10.2 source 10.10.10.1 vrf mgmt Action executing ...
 traceroute response
 {